Subtracting Decimals Using Blocks Worksheets

 Our decimal subtraction using base 10 blocks pdf worksheets are ideal for grade 4, grade 5, grade 6, and grade 7.

-The units illustrate the tenths place, rods the ones place, and flats the tens place of the decimals.
+The units illustrate the tenths place, the rods the ones place, and the flats the tens place of the decimals.
 Count each type of block to determine the digits of the minuend, subtrahend, and difference.
 Also set up the subtraction equation.

 Casting around for models to explain subtracting decimals with 2 decimal places?
-Relax, for now we bring you this invaluable handout rich with fundamental practice on writing decimal subtraction equations with base 10 blocks!
+Relax, for we bring you this invaluable handout rich with fundamental practice on writing decimal subtraction equations with base 10 blocks!

-This pdf has the charm it takes to instill in you a love for writing subtraction equations with numbers involving 3 decimal digits.
+These pdfs have the charm it takes to instill in you a love for writing subtraction equations with numbers involving 3 decimal digits.
 The operation doesn't involve regrouping, so all there's to do is look at the models and frame the equation.

 Regroup the first set of blocks as required: hundredths into thousandths, tenths into hundredths, and ones into tenths; cross out the second set of blocks from them; and write down the decimal difference in the blanks.
 It's as simple as that!